mehulagg/gitlab/doc/development/documentation/site_architecture/global_nav.md

 Having decided where to add a navigation element, the next step is deciding what to add.
 The mechanics of what is required is [documented below](#data-file) but, in principle:

+- Links only to `docs.gitlab.com` pages.
+Sending visitors to links not on the documentation site in the global nav lacks context, as they don't know that they're external links.
 - Navigation item text (that which the reader sees) should:
   - Be as short as possible.
   - Be contextual.
 It's rare to need to repeat text from a parent item.